digitaledgeit/sass-grid/README.md

 A responsive grid.

-Uses flexbox and gracefully degrades to inline-blocks in older browsers.
+Uses `flexbox` and gracefully degrades in older browsers to use an `inline-block` grid.

 ## Installation